Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: Introduction

 \subsection{The case of small ramification (\texorpdfstring{$e < p-1$}{e < p-1})}

 Our work has a nontrivial intersection with the one of Berger in \cite{Ber19}.
-If we assume $(f, u)$ to be a commuting pair over $\mathcal{O}_K$ as in our main theorem with $(e, p^2-p) = 1$ and that $e < p-1$, then the same arguments as for \cite[Corollary A]{Ber19} can be repeated to show that $f$ and $u$ are endomorphisms of a formal group defined over $\mathcal{O}_K$.
-We do not claim any responsibility in this result since it is just an observation.
+If we assume $(f, u)$ to be a commuting pair over $\mathcal{O}_K$ as in our main theorem with $(e, p^2-p) = 1$ and that $e < p-1$, then the same arguments as for \cite[Corollary A]{Ber19} can be repeated to show that $(f, u)$ is a pair of endomorphisms of a formal group defined over $\mathcal{O}_K$.